-What method(s) of swimmer preparation will you take: Click here to enter text.
+What method(s) of swimmer preparation will you take: Swimmers can choose to wear wetsuits.

 What action will you take to reduce swimmer exposure to thermal issues:

 - 1. Cancel the swim(s).

 - 2. Shorten swim(s) or institute/shorten time limits.

 - 3. Encourage wetsuits for all swimmers.

 - 4. Require wetsuits for all swimmers.